About the LUNA - Handpan

 The question of whether the patent is legally valid, however, is being challenged, and is currently the subject of several legal disputes.

-This stainless steel alloy is also responsible for the richness of overtones and the special sound character of LUNA.
+This alloys are also responsible for the richness of overtones and the special sound character of LUNA.

 3. Specially developed shell blanks